ThomasLengeling/devart-template/project_posts/2014-03-26-Sound-Interaction.md

 ![OSC](../project_images/osc.png "osc")

-Simple SynthDef and OSCresponder in SuperCollider that react with incoming three parametrs described in previous image.
+Simple SynthDef and OSCresponder in SuperCollider react with the incoming three parameters described in the previous image.

 ```sc
 ~google= Synth(\google);